EU slaps economic sanctions on Belarus over rights breaches

 The European Union has slapped economic sanctions on Belarus in response to what the EU called the “escalation of serious human rights violations” including the detention of journalist Raman Pratasevich

-BRUSSELS -- The European Union slapped economic sanctions on Belarus Thursday in response to what the EU called the “escalation of serious human rights violations” including the detention of journalist Raman Pratasevich.
+BRUSSELS -- The European Union slapped economic sanctions on Belarus on Thursday in response to what the bloc called the “escalation of serious human rights violations” including the detention of journalist Raman Pratasevich.

 The sanctions target the economy but are also aimed at hitting President Alexander Lukashenko and his allies.